 The movie delves into the darkest parts of MacGowan’s personal history with his own reflections on his harrowing experiences with addiction and mental illness.
 He describes growing up in a very dysfunctional household, where he was encouraged to drink alcohol and even get drunk from the age of 6.
 MacGowan explains that a lot of people in Irish culture at the time believed that the younger a person starts drinking alcohol, the less likely that person will become an alcoholic because that person will learn at an early age how to handle alcohol.
 Obviously, that theory didn’t hold true for MacGowan, who also began smoking and doing drugs before he became a teenager.

-The Catholic religion was also a big influence on Shane.
+The Catholic religion was also a big influence on MacGowan.
 As a child, MacGowan says he seriously contemplated becoming priest up until the age of 11.
 He thought it was an ideal job at the time because he saw the perks of the job as being able drink alcohol and smoke whenever he wanted.

 “There was booze and cigarettes in heaven.
 That’s what I was told,” he says in the documentary.
-As an adolescent, Shane says he became so disillusioned with religion that he became an atheist.
+As an adolescent, MacGowan says he became so disillusioned with religion that he became an atheist.
 He mentions that his drug hallucinations about life had something to do with why he changed his mind about religion.
-But later on in his life, Shane says that he made peace with his Catholic upbringing.
+But later on in his life, MacGowan says that he made peace with his Catholic upbringing.

 Shane and his younger sister Siobhan (who was born in 1963) both say in the documentary that they grew up in a very permissive household.
 Their father Maurice MacGowan was a department-store clerk whom Shane describes as a “left-wing, IRA socialist supporter,” while Shane’s mother Therese was “beautiful” and “a brilliant singer.”